Enhancing Generative Auto-bidding with Offline Reward Evaluation and Policy Search: Preliminaries

-\textbf{Offline Setting.} Due to safety concerns---common in real-world advertising systems---we are restricted to learning the optimal bidding policy from a static \emph{offline dataset} $\mathcal{D}$ composed of historical states and actions along with associated rewards.
+\textbf{Offline Setting.} Due to safety concerns---common in real-world advertising systems---we are restricted to learning the optimal bidding policy from a static \emph{offline dataset} $\mathcal{D}$ comprising historical states and actions along with associated rewards.
 This makes the considered auto-bidding problem an offline sequential decision-making task.